kvthweatt/FileHasher/README.md

 A simple file hashing utility written in Python to verify file integrity.

 ## FileHasherList
-- (**TODO**)
+- Define file format

 ## To-Do:
 - FileHasherList utility, generate a file hash list for FileHasher to parse, useful to verify a large directory with many files.
+Used to match state with a file hash list.